A soft, super chewy snickerdoodle cookie bar coated in cinnamon sugar! Perfect for cutting into shapes and decorating as gingerbread men!

 - Preheat oven to 350°F.

-- Add in light brown sugar (½ cup) and granulated sugar (¼ cup) and use a spatula to stir until combined (* do not use a mixer).
+- Add in ½ cup light brown sugar and ¼ cup granulated sugar and use a spatula to stir until combined (* do not use a mixer).

 - Drop chunks of dough into a greased and parchment-lined 9x13" pan, then use a spatula or your hands (sprayed with nonstick cooking spray) to smooth it out.
 This is a very gooey, sticky dough so spraying the hands work best.

-¾ teaspoons) in a small bowl.
-Sprinkle on top of the cookie cake until fully covered, then shake off any excess. - Bake at 350 degrees for 11-12 minutes - do NOT overbake or your cookies will not be soft.
+- Bake at 350 degrees for 11-12 minutes - do NOT overbake or your cookies will not be soft.
 You want the cookies to be slightly brown on the top and look slightly underbaked (my oven was perfect at 12 minutes).
 Remove from oven and place entire pan on a cooling rack.
 Allow the cookie cake to cool completely before removing and cutting.Tip: To remove from pan, use a knife to go around the edges, then use the parchment to slide them out of the pan.

 - Use a gingerbread cookie cutter to cut into shapes.